 About the Journal

-The journal Bioinvasiones, edited by the Instituto de Ecología y Biodiversidad (IEB), publishes scientific articles, reviews, and reports on biological invasions, new introductions, and recent invasions in ecosystems across Latin America and the Caribbean.
-It also welcomes contributions on prevention, control, management policies, and proposals for special issues derived from symposia, workshops, courses, or working groups.
+Bioinvasiones, published by the Institute of Ecology and Biodiversity (IEB), publishes scientific articles, reviews, and reports on biological invasions, new introductions, and recent invasions in ecosystems across Latin America and the Caribbean.
+It also welcomes contributions on prevention, control, management policies, and proposals for special issues arising from symposia, workshops, courses, or working groups.
+The journal follows a continuous publication model, organized into two issues per year, allowing articles to be published as soon as they complete the editorial process.
 Its Editor-in-Chief is Aníbal Pauchard.

 Announcements